Class TCastleTransform

 Published property CastShadows: boolean read FCastShadows write FCastShadows default true;

-Does the object cast shadows.
+Does this object (and children) cast shadows.

 TODO: Right now this only affects casting shadows by shadow volumes.
 It will be extended to account for shadow maps.